Sync Materialized View

 year(k4) = 2020;

--- Hit table d_table but not hit mv2οΌbecause where condition does match
+-- Hits the original table d_table; does not hit mv2 because the where condition does not match

 select